Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 Icon styles may reference multiple paths / folders, multiple image formats / suffixes, and / or multiple icon sizes.

-Applications will ultimately have the ability to choose the most appropriate icons for their display resolution / platform.
+Applications will ultimately have the ability to choose the most appropriate icons for their display resolution / device.

-It is even conceivable that icons can be acquired from external sources (and cached locally), if a URL is in the icon style.
+It is also conceivable that icons may also be acquired from external sources (e.g. via URL is in the icon style), and cached locally.